-Word problems were always a struggle for my students.
+Word problems and math constructed response tasks were always a struggle for my students.
 It was like pulling teeth to get them to write more than just the answer.
-Almost three years ago, I created this acronym to help my students think through, represent problems, and show all of the work when they are solving word problems.
-The students love it, and I never have any problems getting the students to show their work and their thinking.
-And if I do have any problems, I just say “Show the Love!” or “Where is the Love?”
+Almost three years ago, I created a new acronym to help my students think through, represent problems, and show all of the work when they are solving word problems and math constructed response tasks.
+Keep reading to learn more about this acronym and grab some free printables!

 The LOVE stands for:

 L: Labels.
-The students label all numbers and visuals included.
+The students label all numbers and visuals included in their answer.

 O: Our Thinking.
 The students write their answers in complete sentences and provide an explanation and justification.
 We begin the year just writing in a complete sentence and eventually add the explanation and justification part in.
 Read more about how I teach my students to justify their answers in math here.

 V: Visuals.
 The students include any visuals or models that they used to represent the situation described, solve the problem, or that are used to prove their answer.

 E: Equation.
 The students include all equations used to solve the problem or math tasks.